John Stokvis

 Yet despite all the downsides (ahem, "externalities"), interpreting "the customer is always right" as "do whatever the customer wants" was still a pretty good strategy in the pre-internet world.
 Businesses were constrained by their geographic location (especially grocery stores) and what they were offering was often a commodity (ESPECIALLY grocery stores).
 If your total addressable market has low ceiling and the main thing you offer is basically the same as other businesses, how do you differentiate from the competition?
 To put it plainly, why would a customer choose one grocery store over another?

-The promise to a customer they'll treat your every whim as the right thing to do starts to sound like a pretty good one.
+The promise that they'll indulge your every whim as the right thing to do starts to sound like a pretty good one to a customer.

 Distribution is was costly